 - Third Normal Form (3NF): A relation is said to be in 3NF only if it is in 2NF and every non-key attribute of the table is not transitively dependent on the primary key.

 Q #9) What is BCNF?

-Ans: BCNF is Boyce Code Normal form.
+Ans: BCNF is the Boyce Code Normal form.
 It is the higher version of 3Nf which does not have any multiple overlapping candidate keys.

 Q #10) What is SQL?

-Ans: Structured Query language, SQL is an ANSI(American National Standard Institute) standard programming language which is designed specifically for storing and managing the data in the relational database management system (RDBMS) using all kinds of data operations.
+Ans: Structured Query language, SQL is an ANSI(American National Standard Institute) standard programming language that is designed specifically for storing and managing the data in the relational database management system (RDBMS) using all kinds of data operations.